ePages-de/epages-docs/_posts/2017/2017-02-09-programming-beyond-the-comfort-zone-the-phoenix-framework.md

 Bummer.
 Hey, at least it's a beautiful one and it tells you what exactly went wrong.
 Remember we told `mix` not to create any html files or bundle static assets?
-With that it also did not create any views (except the error view) or their related routes (e.g. `/`) in the router.
+With that it also did not create any views (except for the error view) or their related routes (e.g. `/`) in the router.
 The only scope (and pipeline) we have is `/api` (which is exactly what we wanted).

 Let's add a new controller that will serve some `shops` once a request is routed to it.